Saiishago/TechBlog/README.md

 - Bcrypt >> npm i bcrypt
 - Express Session >> npm i express-session
 - Connect Session Sequelize >> npm i connect-session-sequelize

+### Additional Info
+- There is a bug that needs to be fixed/replace this section with screenshots once fixed.